-Figure 1: Systematising medicines optimisation through a co-commissioning cycle, enabling continuous improvement and innovation National: Objectives & 'Do It Once' Themes Place: Tactics - Tactical delivery of systems plan Region: Support, Challenge & Best Practice Sharing collaboration between local stakeholders
+Figure 1: Systematising medicines optimisation through a co-commissioning cycle, enabling continuous improvement and innovation

+National: Objectives & 'Do It Once' Themes

+Place: Tactics - Tactical delivery of systems plan collaboration between local stakeholders

+Region: Support, Challenge & Best Practice Sharing

-To summarise, this report has set out a range of proposals and best practice case studies which, if adopted, we believe will drive the successful systematisation of medicines optimisation.
+System: Strategy - Set whole-system medicines optimisation strategies, agree local priorities To summarise, this report has set out a range of proposals and best practice case studies which, if adopted, we believe will drive the successful systematisation of medicines optimisation.
 April 2022 is the deadline for establishing ICSs as statutory entities but is not the deadline for developing our ways of working together to deliver systems working, which we believe will take several years to really become effective.
 System and national leaders must recognise that building collaborative ways of working takes time.
 New structures can be an enabler of change, but they are not the culmination of change.
 For many systems, we believe that with sustained effort and focus on the priorities we have outlined in this paper, facilitating the successful systematisation of medicines optimisation will take three to five years to deliver real benefits for population health, clinical quality and value.